The deadline to apply for the fellowship is March 6, 2023

 James D. Popp Summer Research Scholars will receive a stipend of $4000 to be used for summer living expenses plus $1000 to attend a national scientific conference such as the American Association for Cancer Research or a small specialty meeting of the AACR or the Gordon Conferences dedicated to the area of research being studied.
 They will also be expected to participate in the Forbes Student Honors Colloquium in the spring and the annual Watts Research Symposium in the fall.

 Applicants will be required to identify a mentor and laboratory in which to work.
-Dr. Joyce Lloyd, firstname.lastname@example.org, Professor of Human and Molecular Genetics, and a researcher at our Massey Cancer, will assist applicants in identifying an appropriate setting in which to work (See item #9 of the application below).
-In addition, Seth Spencer, email@example.com, last year’s recipient of the Popp Fellowship, is willing to give you advice on finding a mentor.
+Dr. Gordon Ginder, email@example.com, Professor and Eminent Scholar or Dr. Devanand Sarkar, firstname.lastname@example.org , Professor of Human and Molecular Genetics, both researchers at our Massey Cancer Center, will assist applicants in identifying an appropriate setting in which to work (See item #9 of the application below).
 Your mentor must be a member of the Massey Cancer Center, be willing to serve as a sponsor, and provide an environment in which the research fellow can be an active participate in a research project.